[2021 Compliance Update] NYC Owners must now confirm that Fire Safety Notices are posted on the back of every unit door.

 What’s the risk of noncompliance?
 Multifamily-related audits have increased significantly over the past few years, especially those related to mailings.
 Failing to confirm that notices are posted or keep requisite records may result in increased scrutiny from FDNY & HPD, as well as potential fines.
 It may also leave your organization open to liability in the event of an emergency.

 What if I need to order these back-of-door fire safety signs for my properties and their units?
 SiteCompli can help you comply with back of door notices in the form of stickers for your units!
-Fill out this form to let us know what you need.
+Visit our site here to submit your Notice order..